 Firstly, the City would like to thank residents who have already committed to going strawless and eating without plastic utensils.
 Drinking without a straw is the best option, but we understand if residents feel like they need a straw when eating out.
 If residents are worried about not having single-use straws or plastic utensils when they sit down for a meal or get take-out, reusable straws and utensils are the way to go.
 Reusable straws made from bamboo, stainless steel, or glass are the best options, although there are reusable plastic straws as well.
 There are also stainless steel and reusable plastic utensils available for on-the-go use.
 To help businesses comply, we recommend residents be proactive by saying, "No straw, please" or "No plastic utensils, please" when ordering food and drinks, especially for take-out or delivery.
 The City appreciates the community for helping keep Manhattan Beach plastic-free.

-A clause will soon be added to the ordinance, allowing for those with disabilities to utilize plastic straws
+Included in the Ordinance is a clause allowing for those with disabilities to utilize plastic straws.

 Why is plastic a problem?